 Statistical Analysis

-Statistical analyses were performed using SAS 9.4 (SAS Institute, Inc. Cary, North Carolina) and IBM SPSS Statistics 28.0 (IBM Corporation, Armonk, New York) software. ∆8-THC exposure rates were compared between groups of states based on their ∆8-THC regulation status and their ∆9-THC legalization status.
+Statistical analyses were performed using SAS 9.4 (SAS Institute, Inc. Cary, North Carolina) and IBM SPSS Statistics 28.0 (IBM Corporation, Armonk, New York) software.
+Initially, descriptive statistics were used to characterize the data prior to performing inferential statistics. ∆8-THC exposure rates were compared between groups of states based on their ∆8-THC regulation status and their ∆9-THC legalization status.
 First, the mean rate of exposure to Δ8-THC per 100,000 US population was compared between states where Δ8-THC was unregulated versus states where it was banned using the Mann Whitney U-test for each year in our study.
 Sensitivity analyses were performed by repeating the comparisons while adding states where Δ8-THC was restricted to either the unregulated states or states that banned Δ8-THC.
 Second, the mean rate of exposure to Δ8-THC per 100,000 US population was compared between states where cannabis (Δ9-THC) use was illegal versus states where it was legal during the study period using the Mann-Whitney U-test for each year in our study.
 Sensitivity analyses were performed by repeating the comparisons while adding transition states to either the cannabis illegal or cannabis legal categories.
+The non-parametric Mann-Whitney U-test was used because the mean rates of exposure from these independent samples of states were not normally distributed based on the Shapiro-Wilk test for normality.
 The level of significance for all comparisons was a=0.05.
-Risk ratios (RRs) were calculated with corresponding 95% confidence intervals (CIs) to assess the magnitude of the association between US region and reason for exposure (e.g., Δ8-THC abuse).

 RESULTS

 There were 4,925 exposures involving ∆8-THC as the primary substance reported to US PCs during 2021 and 2022.
 The number of exposures increased by 82.1% from 1,746 exposures in 2021 to 3,179 in 2022, and the rate of ∆8-THC exposures per 100,000 US population increased by 79.2% from 0.53 in 2021 to 0.95 in 2022.
 The 20-59-year-old age group accounted for 40.5% of exposures, followed by <6-year-olds (30.4%) and 6-19-year-olds (24.4%).
 Most cases were single-substance exposures (94.3%) or ingestions (94.3%) (Table 1).
 The reason for exposure was most commonly unintentional-general (39.8%), followed by abuse (33.3%); however, this varied by age with the unintentional-general category accounting for 99.2% of exposures among <6-year-olds and intentional reasons accounting for most exposures among older age groups.
 Most ∆8-THC exposures (52.4%) were treated/evaluated and released, although 15.5% were admitted to either a non-CCU or CCU.
-Children <6 years old accounted for 50.0% of non-CCU admissions and 57.8% of CCU admissions.
+Children <6 years old accounted for 50.0% of non-CCU admissions and 57.8% of CCU admissions, as well as 27.7% of moderate and 32.5% of major medical outcome effects.
 Individuals most commonly experienced the medical outcomes of minor effect (38.6%), followed by moderate effect (35.6%) and major effect (2.9%) in association with ∆8-THC exposures.
 The one reported fatality was a 2-year-old boy with a single-substance, unintentional-general exposure.
 A case narrative was requested, but not available, from the reporting PC, and the relative contribution to fatality determination awaits completion of review by the America’s Poison Centers.

 Variations among US States and Regions